FrescolinoGroup/pylocker/doc/source/tutorial.rst

 Tutorial
 ========

-In the following, we will create a simple class using the different Locker metaclasses to see how they affect which operations are permitted.
+In the following, we will create a simple class using the different Locker metaclasses to see how they affect the different operations.

 First, the :class:`OpenLocker` metaclass does not prohibit any operations on the instance attributes.
-That is, changing attributes, assigning new attributes or deleting attributes is permitted.
+Changing attributes, assigning new attributes and/or deleting attributes is permitted.

 .. code:: python